elite-se/plantestic-team-2/README.md

 * `<ACTOR>` = the Service to query
 * `request(...)` = the request to send, identical to the usual request syntax
 * `response(...)` = the response to expect, identical to the usual response syntax
-* `timeout(TIMEOUT, INTERVAL)` = optional timeout after which the test will stop trying to obtain the expected response and fail and time interval (may be omitted) between sending the request
+* `timeout(TIMEOUT, INTERVAL)` = optional TIMEOUT and INTERVAL configuration.
+TIMEOUT specifies the amount of time after which the testcase will stop trying to obtain the expected response and fail.
+INTERVAL may be omitted and specifies the amount of time the testcase will wait in between sending requests.
+Refer to [Waiting](#waiting) to learn about time specification, especially concerning units.

-Between `@startasyncconfig` und `@endasyncconfig` you may specify arbitrarily many async configurations.

 ## Waiting